 |Job description:||Our profile

 You will be part of the DFG-funded graduate school Mechanobiology in Epithelial 3D Tissue Constructs (MEƎT; me3t.rwth-aachen.de).
-In project B1 ‘3D mapping of epidermal tissue mechanics during growth and upon wounding' you will cultivate epidermal equivalents on stretchable substrates and subject them to defined strain.
-This signal will induce cellular adaptations like reinforcement of cytoskeleton and cell-cell-adhesions that you will image and quantify.
-Moreover, you will use our established laser nanosurgery set-up to create defined micro-lesions in these tissues.
-You will analyze the mechanical properties of such preconditioned tissues including pre-stress and elucidate the origins of tissue anisotropy.
+In project B1 ‘3D mapping of epidermal tissue mechanobiology upon mechanical stress and during growth' you will cultivate simplified epidermal equivalents (SEE) on stretchable substrates and subject them to defined mechanical strain.
+This signal will induce cellular mechanoadaptations like reinforcement of the actin cytoskeleton and cell-cell-adhesions that you will image and quantify in all layers of SEE.
+You will use photobleaching techniques to explore protein exchange upon mechanoadaptation.
+Moreover, you will compare cells of different genetic background.
 The successful applicant must be accepted as a Dr. rer. nat. candidate at the faculty of Sciences of Bonn University.